How Much Does A New Furnace Cost?

 And don’t forget installation.
 Is it a first-time installation, or are you replacing a furnace system that already exists?
 Does the ductwork need work?
 Is there a disposal fee for the old furnace?
 What about money back through government or utility-issued rebates?
 With all of the variables involved, the most accurate answer to the question “how much is a new furnace?” will come from an experienced HVAC pro after an assessment of your home, comfort needs, and budget.

-Factors That Impact New Furnace Cost
+Factors That Impact How Much Is A New Furnace

+How much is a new furnace?
 Let’s start by taking a look at the cost of the furnace itself.
 Factors that can affect new furnace prices will vary, starting with the manufacturer.
 For example, are you looking at a furnace from one of the top-tier brands, or are you looking at a lesser-known or budget brand?
 The top brands like Carrier and its competitors will likely command a slightly higher price point.
 This is due to factors like using better quality materials, investing more resources in product reliability testing, multiple manufacturing quality checkpoints and more.

 Pricing can vary from dealer to dealer as well.
 Some HVAC dealers might offer discounted equipment pricing as part of an annual service agreement.
 Last year’s models or dealer overstock units might be available with discounted pricing as well.
 Ultimately, assuming you are analyzing the major brand names and current models, factors that influence the new furnace cost include energy efficiency, installation costs and size to name a few.